Payroll Practices and Procedures Checklist

 Electronic Filing Threshold for Information Returns

-The IRS issued final regulations that decreased the mandatory electronic filing threshold for information returns (e.g., Forms W-2, 1095, 1099) to a combined total of 10 or more returns (beginning with 2023 returns filed in 2024).
+The IRS issued final regulations that decreased the mandatory electronic filing threshold for information returns (e.g., Forms W-2, 1095, 1099) to a combined total of 10 or more returns.
 These regulations also require employers to electronically file corrected returns (e.g., Forms W-2c) if they must electronically file their original returns.

-Employers that have never filed Forms W-2 electronically before must first authenticate their identity by establishing accounts with Login.gov and then obtain credentials from the Social Security Administration (SSA) by registering with Business Services Online.
-The SSA will also accept identity authentication from ID.me and, for the time being, through a personal My Social Security account established before September 18, 2021.
+Employers that have never filed Forms W-2 electronically before must first authenticate their identity by establishing accounts with Login.gov or ID.me and then obtain credentials from the Social Security Administration (SSA) by registering with Business Services Online.
+Employers may no longer log onto BSO through their personal My Social Security accounts.

 Regardless of the electronic filing platform, new Form 1099 filers must first authenticate their identity by establishing an account with ID.me and then applying online for an electronic filing credential - a Transmitter Control Code (TCC).
 Also, to facilitate electronic filing of Forms 1099 by small employers that were never before subject to an electronic filing mandate, the IRS provides a simplified electronic filing platform for Forms 1099 - the Information Returns Intake System (IRIS).
 IRIS allows employers to key in information and generate the copies they must file and send to recipients.
 The platform also presents a comma-separated values (csv) template employers can use with spreadsheet programs.
 The IRS's older electronic filing platform is called the Filing Information Returns Electronically (FIRE) System.